Second Battle of Sabine Pass: Battle

 On the afternoon of September 8, 1863, U.S. Navy Lieutenant Frederick Crocker ("Acting Captain") was in command of the advance squadron composed of four gunboats.
 Crocker was a veteran officer of considerable recent experience in Union river-gunboat actions and blockade duty.
 His ship was the USS Clifton, a steam-powered side-wheeler.
-Besides Clifton, Crocker's advance squadron included Granite City, Sachem, and Arizona, all recently commissioned ironclad warships.
+Besides Clifton, Crocker's advance squadron included Granite City, Sachem, and Arizona, all former merchant ships.
 Less than three miles southeast downriver, well out of range of the Confederate fort's cannons, were anchored seven U.S. Navy transports carrying most of the U.S. Army soldiers of the landing force.
 The U.S.S.
 Suffolk, hosting invasion force commander U.S. Army Major General Franklin and his staff, headed the seven-vessel squadron.
 Outside the principal Gulf shore sand bar, an additional two miles (3.2 km) downstream of this squadron, lay at anchor the remaining ships of the 22-vessel invasion fleet.
 The cited contemporary U.S. Army map shows the nominal positions of the bombardment fleet of four, the seven ships of the transport squadron, and the relative position farther out in the Gulf of the remaining vessels.
 The official reports of the battle generally reflect the map's information.
 The total number of Union infantry assault troops in the landing force is given as 5,000 infantrymen, which included 500 listed as aboard the Granite City, those aboard the six troop transports in the seven-ship squadron headed by Suffolk, plus an artillery company somewhere among them.
 The first wave of 500 men aboard Granite City which steamed as close behind Clifton as possible but out of range of the fort's guns, were to land in the open space adjacent to and downstream of the fort.
 This was a flat, often muddy area already cleared of brush by the Confederate garrison as a clear field of fire for the canister and grape of the fort's artillery.
 The U.S. Army's invasion plan, therefore, absolutely required that the Confederate guns be silenced before any troops were debarked.
 This engagement was to be the largest amphibious assault on enemy territory in the history of the U.S. military up to that date.